The FUE hair transplant procedure is for patients who suffer from severe hair loss.

 Dr. Christophe Desouches specializes in the FUE technique and other advanced methods in the field of hair restoration.

 The FUE method is popular because it gives permanent results while being minimally invasive.

 FUE or Follicular Unit Extraction consists of removing healthy hair follicles, called grafts, using micro-punch of less than one millimeter, from a donor area of the scalp and grafting them directly onto the areas of alopecia.

-This minimally invasive and performed under local anesthesia.
-Unlike the strip technique, there is no visible scar.
+This minimally invasive and relatively painless treatment is performed under local anesthesia.
+Unlike the strip technique (FUT), there is no visible scar.
 In most cases, patients are able to return to work very quickly with permanent results.

-FUE transplant intervention
+The transplant intervention by FUE

 Local anesthesia is performed in the donor and then recipient area

 A punch (cylindrical scalpel 0.75 to 1.0 mm in diameter) is used to "free" each follicular unit from its subcutaneous attachments; the follicular unit is then removed using micro-forceps.

 The follicular units thus removed are reimplanted as quickly as possible using a specific implanter that is much less traumatic than the Choi implanters (or Lion implanter).
 The surgeon inserts the grafts at an angle and concentration to match the hair's natural pattern, creating a new hairline that will eventually regrow with permanent results.